dpb24/dpb24/README.md

 * Data Scientist with domain expertise in broadcast and streaming media
 * MSc in Physics (Double First), Cambridge University
 * Proficient in Python, R, SQL, Tableau, Excel and Machine Learning algorithms
-* Strong knowledge of: Python libraries (Pandas, NumPy, Scikit-Learn) and statistical modelling techniques
+* Knowledge of: Python libraries (Pandas, NumPy, Scikit-Learn) and statistical modelling techniques
 * Experience in data analysis, machine learning, and data visualisation for real-world applications